 PF is the popular name for EPF or Employees’ Provident Fund.
 It is a government established savings scheme for employees of the organised sector.
 The EPF interest rate is declared every year by the EPFO (Employees Provident Fund Organisation) which is a statutory body under the Employees’ Provident Fund Act, 1956.
 It is currently 8.55%.
 Only employees of companies registered under the EPF Act, can invest in the EPF or PF.
 Both the employer and employee are required to contribute 12% of the employee’s basic salary and dearness allowance every month to the EPF account.

 PPF or Public Provident Fund is a government supported savings scheme.
 It is open to everyone – employed, self employed, unemployed or even retired.
 It is not mandatory and anyone can contribute any amount to the PPF subject to a minimum of Rs 500 and maximum of Rs 1.5 lakh per year.
 It has a fixed return which is set by the government every quarter.
 You can open a PPF account with the post office or most major banks.
 The PPF interest rate is reviewed every quarter.
-The interest rate for July-September, 2018 is 7.6% and for October-December, 2018 is 8%.
+The current PPF interest rate is 8%.

 EPF Vs PPF Comparison – Eligibility, Limits, Tenure, Interest Rate, Tax Benefits

 |Eligibility to Invest||Any Indian, except for NRI.
 Includes students, self-employed, employee or retired persons||Only salaried employee of company registered under EPF Act|

 |Investment Amount||Min Rs 500 and Max is Rs 1,50,000||Compulsorily 12 % of salary, DA.
 It can be increased voluntarily|